Stogumber Shop - Central Stores

 Even in more recent years there were a few small shops – some of the village centre properties still retain large pavement facing windows reminiscent of shop windows.

-Today however, the window displays seasonal or national themes or ties displays in with village events simply for the interest of villagers.
+Today however, the window of the village shop displays seasonal or national themes or ties displays in with village events simply for the interest of villagers.
 The window volunteers change it regularly to provide villagers with yet another inventive theme (to the apparent bemusement of some of the passing visitors).

 There has probably been a building on the site of the current shop since mediaeval times, but the first recorded lease was in 1600 to a John Bacon, when it was just described as “cottage”.

-Moving forward 200 years, the tenant was Henry Ford who described himself as “tailor and shopkeeper”.
+Moving forward 200 years to 1800, the tenant at that time of No 6 was Henry Ford who described himself as “tailor and shopkeeper”.
 He was followed by James Elworthy a wine merchant.
+Later in the same century we see the Burnett family in residence.

-Then, in 1822, came George Burnett a draper and grocer from Bridgwater.
+In 1822, to the shop premises came George Burnett a draper and grocer from Bridgwater.
 The Burnett family ran the shop until 1888.
 George described himself as “linen draper, grocer, druggist and ironmonger”.
-The stock listed in the advertisements was huge, but by 1870, the family had decided to downsize and discontinue delivering goods with his horses and wagons.
+George was also a minister in the village Chapel.
+The stock listed in the advertisements for the shop back then was huge, but by 1870, the family had decided to downsize and discontinue delivering goods with his horses and wagons.
+The image shows the census with the Burnett family in residence.
+More detail about the past and present Burnett family will be seen below.

 Joseph Howe Norman was the next owner of the shop which he ran until about 1900.